obiwac/obiwac.github.io/static/public/blog/fprint.md

 Fingerprint scanner support is provided by the [`libfprint`](https://fprint.freedesktop.org/) library.
 It provides an API for fingerprint scanning devices, as well as the userspace drivers for a range of different fingerprint scanners.

-Most scanners are connected via USB, even if they're internal, so all that's really needed from the kernel is for it to provide a USB interface to the device though a `libusb` implementation, and the `libfprint` userspace drivers sit on top of that.
+Most scanners are connected via USB, even if they're internal, so all that's really needed from the OS is for it to provide a USB interface to the device though a `libusb` implementation, and the `libfprint` userspace drivers sit on top of that.

 This is where we hit our first snag on FreeBSD, but I'll get back to that.